arvigeus/AZ-204/Questions/Storage Security.md

 ---

-Question: Your company uses Azure Storage and wants to serve data from a custom domain. hich service should you use for this requirement?
+Question: Your company uses Azure Storage and wants to serve data from a custom domain.
+Which service should you use for this requirement?

 - [ ] Azure Storage Account Geo-redundancy
 - [x] Azure CDN